pchinea/telegram-surveillance-bot/README.rst

     docker build -t telegram-surveillance-bot .

-This docker image have H264 support and creates a volume to store persistence data (if this option is activated).
+This docker image has H264 support and creates a volume to store persistence data (if this option is activated).
 The image will be created with UTC timezone by default (so photo and video timestamp will use this timezone) it can be overridden mounting ``/etc/localtime`` file (see `docker-compose.yml